For a .pdf of my CV, click here.

 “The Metropolitan Problem in Interdisciplinary Perspective,” Case Studies in Interdisciplinary Research.
 Allen F. Repko, William H. Newell, and Rick Szostak (eds), Sage, 2012, 53-90.

 Suburban Secession and Color-Blind Racism in Fulton County evaluates the historical and contemporary racial politics of the movement to split several wealthy and white-majority suburbs from Fulton County in metro Atlanta.
-The study examines the historical production of racial inequality and of race-neutral political discourses that rationalize it.
+The study examines the historical production of racial inequality and of race-neutral political discourses used to justify it.

 Race, Real Estate, and Republicanism: Metropolitics and the Fulton County Tax Revolt of the 1990s.
 October 10, 2014.
 Urban History Association, Philadelphia.